Laplace expansion: General statement

 This coincides with the theorem above when $k=1$.
 The same thing holds for any fixed k columns.

-Computational expense
+Computational complexity

 The Laplace expansion is computationally inefficient for high-dimension matrices, with a time complexity in big O notation of O(n!).
 Alternatively, using a decomposition into triangular matrices as in the LU decomposition can yield determinants with a time complexity of O(n^{3}).
 The following Python code implements the Laplace expansion: